 Final Take: Virtual Private Cloud

 As most sectors of the world are going digital, and as companies are starting to prefer remote working for their daily operations, VPCs are starting to gain traction.
-Not only the large organizations, but even the big ones are considering the switch to a virtual private cloud.
+Not only the large organizations, but even the smaller ones are considering the switch to a virtual private cloud.